Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe Geforce GTX 780, in theory, should perform a lot faster than the Radeon HD 6850 in general. (explain)
+Memory BandwidthThe Geforce GTX 780, in theory, should be a lot faster than the Radeon HD 6850 in general. (explain)

-Texel RateThe Geforce GTX 780 should be quite a bit (more or less 345%) faster with regards to texture filtering than the Radeon HD 6850. (explain)
+Texel RateThe Geforce GTX 780 will be much (approximately 345%) faster with regards to AF than the Radeon HD 6850. (explain)

-Pixel RateIf using high levels of AA is important to you, then the Geforce GTX 780 is superior to the Radeon HD 6850, by a large margin. (explain)
+Pixel RateIf using lots of anti-aliasing is important to you, then the Geforce GTX 780 is the winner, by far. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison